GaryClarke/testing-laravel/README.md

 DB_SQLITE_PATH=database/database.sqlite
 ```

-You don't need to worry about migrating the db until we cover it in the course.
+You don't need to worry about migrating the database until we cover it in the course.

 ---

-### 6. Install Frontend Dependencies
+### 4. Install Frontend Dependencies

 ```bash
 npm install && npm run build